 The financial statements are prepared on a going concern basis, which the Trustee believes to be appropriate as it believes that the Plan has adequate resources to realise its assets and meet pension payments in the normal course of affairs (continue to operate) for at least twelve months from the date of approval of these financial statements.
-In reaching this conclusion, the Trustee considered the impact of the COVID-19 outbreak and have taken into account plausible downside assumptions of the Principal Employer to gain comfort that it will continue to make contributions as they fall due.
+In reaching this conclusion, the Trustee have taken into account plausible downside assumptions of the Principal Employer to gain comfort that it will continue to make contributions as they fall due.
 This assessment, together with income and capital growth from its assets, gives the Trustee confidence to prepare the financial statements on a going concern basis.